alexgregory1997/Collection/markdown-notes.md

 > - Item 3

 #### Code Blocks
 Code with syntax highlight can be shown for a variety of languages.
+Encase code in backticks \` and specify a supported language for correct highlighting.
 ```
   $ ``` c
   $   void add(int a, int b) {